-The study we conducted specifically examined Common Core Mathematical Practice 1: Making sense of problems and persevering in solving them.
+The study we conducted specifically examined Common Core Mathematical Practice 1: Making sense of problems and persevere in solving them.
 We measured student performance using a rubric designed to evaluate discrete traits related to the problem-solving process.
-The unique design of the study was that we were searching for the transference of problem-solving ability in mathematics, even though the project-based lessons occurred in science classes.
+We were looking at the transference of problem-solving ability in mathematics, even though the project-based lessons occurred in science classes.

-As a part of the study design, our team also conducted focus groups and interviews at the beginning of the school year, at mid-term and close to the close of the school year.
+As a part of the study design, our team conducted focus groups and interviews at the beginning of the school year, at mid-term, and close to the end of the school year.
 The interviews suggested an upwardly trending growth pattern in teachers’ abilities to employ and effectively use project-based learning.
-The end of year findings shows a professional growth pattern as teachers became comfortable in creating a project-based learning environment.
+The end of year findings show a professional growth pattern as teachers became comfortable in creating a project based learning environment.

-The final analysis of the data, both quantitative and qualitative, was consistent with the growing body of literature that suggests that project-based learning is an excellent teaching strategy.
+The final analysis of the data, both quantitative and qualitative, was consistent with the growing body of literature suggesting project based learning is an excellent teaching strategy.

 The answer is complex for sure, but two barriers stand out:

-- Teachers need to participate in meaningful professional development to be able to migrate from traditional teaching techniques to those used (i.e. inquiry and self-directed research) in a project-based classroom.
+- Teachers need to participate in meaningful professional development to be able to migrate from traditional teaching techniques to those used in a project-based classroom.
 It is a true departure from a traditional – teacher led – environment and takes both training and practice.

-- Secondly, designing project-based learning is hard.
-It takes a lot of time to create the project-based scenario and the associated performance tasks that allow students to engage with the content through differentiated performance channels.
+- Secondly, designing project based learning is hard.
+It takes a lot of time to create the project based scenario and the associated performance tasks to allow students to engage with the content through differentiated performance channels.

-As we worked with the school district that was the focus of the study, we realized that resources like Defined STEM remove a major barrier; designing projects to support this teaching/learning strategy.
-Defined STEM provides a vast catalog of pre-designed projects and associated performance tasks.
-Resources like Defined STEM coupled with an effective professional development effort are a recipe for success in implementing a teaching strategy that consistently shows effective results with students.
+As we worked with the school district at the focus of the study, we realized resources like Defined Learning remove a major barrier; designing projects to support this teaching/learning strategy.
+Defined Learning provides a vast catalog of pre-designed projects and associated performance tasks.
+Resources like Defined Learning coupled with an effective professional development effort are a recipe for success in implementing a teaching strategy to show effective results with students.